Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2021-05-13-refactoring-to-java-8-stream-API.markdown

 You may be wondering why a blog post in 2021 is mentioning Java 8, as it came out over 7 years ago.
 The reason is that I have come across a lot of Java codebase which are indeed using Java 8 or  a later version, however they are not always leveraging the Java 8 API.
 I often find code blocks which could be _refactored_.
-What I mean here by _refactoring_ is that these code blocks could leverage the Java 8 APIs to become more readable, more concise (.i.e less verbose) and also less outdated.
+What I mean here by _refactoring_ is that these code blocks could leverage the Java 8 APIs to become more readable, more concise (i.e. less verbose) and also less outdated.

 I have found that doing this kind of very small refactoring is a good way to get familiar with an unknown codebase — which you can do while reading through the code.
 Always make sure that there is a good suite of tests for the code you are refactoring, and to regularly run them every time you make changes.